azrazainol/SparkMLlib_RandForest_DecTree/README.md

 ### Importing Libraries

-The first part of the code imports the libraries used for:
+The first part of the code imports the libraries used.

 ```python
 from pyspark.sql import SparkSession